xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/renergy.1.rst

  module node.

- Note: for the attribute without the leading 'pd1' which means there's only one power doamin in the chassis.
+ Note: for the attribute without the leading 'pd1' which means there's only one power domain in the chassis.